laravel-streams/streams.dev/streams/data/pages/docs.md

                     <h2>Getting Started</h2>

                     <p>
-                        Start here if you are new to the Streams platform or Laravel.
+                        Start here if you are new to the Laravel Streams platform or Laravel.
                     </p>
                     <ul class="grid grid-cols-2 col-gap-8 c-list-arrow">
                         <li class="">